Closing the Uluru Climb

 cliff-face of Uluru

-There was a heck of a celebration on October 26, 2019.
-On that date, the Uluru climb closed for good.
-It was a joyous day for the Anangu people, who have long asked visitors not to climb this sacred site, but that is not the only reason to celebrate.
+On October 26, 2019, the Uluru climb closed for good.
+It was a day of celebration for the Anangu people, who had long asked visitors not to climb this sacred site, but that was not the only reason to celebrate.

-The closure of the Uluru climb tells us a lot about how tourism in the Red Centre has changed.
-A visit to Uluru is about more than sightseeing; it is now considered one of Australia’s most significant cultural destinations, a fact recognised by UNESCO way back in 1994.
-That was the year that the park received a World Heritage listing for its cultural landscape, having already been inscribed for its natural values back in 1987.
+The closure of the Uluru climb tells us a lot about how tourism in the Red Centre has changed over the years.
+A visit to Uluru is about more than sightseeing; it is now considered one of Australia’s most significant cultural destinations.
+The monolith was recognised by UNESCO in 1994, when the park received a World Heritage listing for its cultural landscape, having already been inscribed for its natural values back in 1987.

 alt